cityofships/i-love-compute/README.md

 Targets:

 - Identify all existing compute framework, focusing with OpenCL on Linux to begin with,
-- Compatibility matrix for hardwares and OpenCL frameworks,
-- Compatibility matrix for softwares and OpenCL frameworks,
-- Performance matrix for softwares and OpenCL frameworks,
-- Installation instructions, possibly scripts, repository links or packages
 - Track issues accross projects,
+- Provide installation instructions, scripts, repository links or packages
-- Help to make possible to install multiple OpenCL frameworks and multiple version of OpenCL frameworks when possible.
+- Help to make possible to install multiple OpenCL frameworks and multiple version of OpenCL frameworks when possible,
+- Provide compatibility matrix for softwares and OpenCL frameworks,
+- Provide compatibility matrix for hardwares and OpenCL frameworks,
+- Provide performance matrix for softwares and OpenCL frameworks,
+- Gather generic knowldege about compute solutions.

-Knowledge about Vulkan compute or legacy Shader-based compute is welcome, same with other systems like BSD ones.
+Knowledge about Vulkan compute or legacy Shader-based compute is welcome, same for knowledge about other operating systems like BSD ones, Haiku and others.

 Funding